 “Dear Mother: Here I am, a private in Uncle Sam’s Army,” he began.
 I’m guessing the postcard was something the Army had its new inductees do to reassure the home folks they were OK.

 There are about 75 of these letters in all–20 or so from his time in basic training, which took him to Fort Bliss, near El Paso, Texas, and another 50-some from his time serving in the occupation of Germany.

-Leafing through the basic-training letters the other day, I felt like we were getting to know a person about whom we had only heard some vague accounts.
+Leafing through the basic-training letters the other day, I felt like I was getting to know a person about whom I had only heard vague accounts.
 One thing comes through very clearly: the Army wasn’t really for him.
 He was interested in learning what he could in the ranks–he was being trained in a field anti-aircraft battery–but he had his own agenda, which always seemed to come back to music and whether he could finagle a way into an Army band (he didn’t).
-He also loved the opportunity to see a part of the country, dry, desolate west Texas, that was completely unknown to him.
+He also loved the opportunity to see a part of the country, dry, desolate West Texas, that was completely new to him.

-I read a few of the letters aloud the other day.
+I read a few of the letters aloud the other day to my siblings.
 One in particular delighted us.
 Dad describes a trip up to an artillery range to fire anti-aircraft and machine guns at aerial targets.
 It sounds like he enjoyed that somewhat.
 But he also liked the chance to camp out:

 “Monday nite we slept under the stars on the New Mexican sand.
 The sand retains the heat pretty well and I had warm blankets along, so slept very comfortably.
 In fact it was a lot of fun.
 4 or 5 of us slept near each other and sang songs and ate cookies and candy far after dark.”